This guest post is part of our 30 Days of Homeschool: The Good, The Bad & The In-Between Blog Series

 You CAN Do This!

 I really want to stress to you that you can do this, all you have to do is want it!
 Take deep breaths, and know that you know your child better than anyone else ever will.
 You know how your child learns the best, and what their favorite things are.
-Once you get past the fear that society has forced on us, amazing doors will open, and you’ll wonder why you were ever scared in the first place!
+Once you get past the fear that society has forced on us, amazing doors will open, and you’ll wonder why you ever thought you’d be a homeschool failure in the first place!

-Danielle is the writer behind Weird & Wild Homeschooling.
-She is a mom of three small girls.
+Danielle is the writer behind The Balanced Living Mama She is a mom of three small girls.
 Danielle homeschools her three daughters and talks all things homeschooling and mom life in her blog.
 She has a passion for photography, writing, and creating new things.
 She loves to be outside with her kids as much as possible.
 Danielle’s mission is to better the world from her little corner of the world as much as she can, using small acts of kindness, and sharing her knowledge with the world.